-4. Smart Cities.
+4. Smart Cities

 5G will bring a greater state of connectivity to all the distributed sensors participating in the smart city ecosystem and enable rapid data exchanges between them, bringing more technical solutions into existence.
-Smart city systems applied to the traffic management and electrical grids alone can generate approximately in benefits and savings for municipalities.
+Smart city systems applied to traffic management and electrical grids alone can generate approximately $160 billion in benefits and savings for municipalities.

-What kind of solutions 5G can enable in cities?
+What kind of solutions can 5G enable in cities?

 - Connected traffic lights.
 New real-time traffic management systems can emerge and deliver a more granular level of control over the flow of traffic through the cities in response to specific demand levels.
 The integration of 5G will allow to create and deploy traffic strategies in response to real-time conditions (rush hour, congestions in specific areas, etc.).
 City managers could also exercise other strategies for giving priority to public transport and optimizing the overall traffic flow to reduce the stop-start driving, which leads to higher pollution.

-5. Smart Homes.
+5. Smart Homes